Synthetic cannabinoids: Japan

-United Arab-Emirates
+United Arab Emirates

 The United Arab Emirates had stated that Spice is an illegal substance and possession or intent to sell is a jailable offense.

 Australasia

 Australia

-On June 17, 2011, the Western Australian government banned all of the synthetic cannabinoids found in already existing products, including brands such as Kronic, Kalma, Voodoo, Kaos, and Mango Kush.
+In June 2011, the Western Australian government banned all of the synthetic cannabinoids found in already existing products, including brands such as Kronic, Kalma, Voodoo, Kaos, and Mango Kush.
 Western Australia was the first state in Australia to prohibit the sale of certain synthetic cannabinoids.
-On June 18, 2013, an interim ban made a large list of product brands and synthetic substances illegal to sell anywhere in Australia.
+In June 2013, an interim ban made a large list of product brands and synthetic substances illegal to sell anywhere in Australia.
 This ban lapsed on October 13, 2013, and a permanent ban has not been imposed.
-Synthetic cannabinoids and related products remain illegal in NSW, where a bill was passed on September 18, 2013, that bans entire families of synthetic drugs instead of only banning existing compounds that have been identified.
+Synthetic cannabinoids and related products remain illegal in NSW, where a bill was passed in September 2013, that bans entire families of synthetic drugs instead of only banning existing compounds that have been identified.
 The introduction of this law makes NSW the first state in Australia to completely ban substances with psychoactive properties.

 New Zealand

 Synthetic Cannabinoids are illegal in New Zealand, it is classified as a Class A controlled drug.
 The New Zealand Parliament passed a law in July 2013 banning the sale of legal highs in dairies and supermarkets, but allowing some "low risk" drugs to continue to be sold through speciality licensed shops.
-Synthetic cannabinoids, as well as all other legal highs were outlawed at midnight on 7 May 2014, after a law was passed a week prior by the New Zealand government.
+Synthetic cannabinoids, as well as all other legal highs were outlawed in May 2014.

 An analysis of 41 different synthetic cannabis mimic blends sold commercially in New Zealand, conducted by the Institute of Environmental Science and Research and released in July 2011, found 11 different synthetic cannabinoid ingredients used, including JWH-018, JWH-073, AM-694, AM-2201, RCS-4, RCS-4 butyl homologue, JWH-210, JWH-081, JWH-250 (or possibly JWH-302, isomer not determined), JWH-203, and JWH-122—with between one and five different active ingredients, though JWH-018 was present in 37 of the 41 blends tested.
 In two brands, the benzodiazepine anxiolytic drug phenazepam was also found, which is classified as a prescription medicine in New Zealand, and these brands were ordered to be removed from the market by emergency recall.

 Since this time, a further 15 cannabinoid compounds have been detected as ingredients of synthetic cannabis mimicking blends in New Zealand and banned as temporary class drugs.
 In 2013, another hypnotic medication, zaleplon, was found to have been used as an active ingredient in a blend that had been sold in New Zealand during 2011 and 2012.